Vulva: Religion and art

 Some cultures have long celebrated and even worshipped the vulva.
 During the Uruk period (c.
 4000–3100 BC), the ancient Sumerians regarded the vulva as sacred and a vast number of Sumerian poems praising the vulva of Inanna, the goddess of love, sex, and fertility, have survived.
-In Sumerian religion, the goddess Nin-imma is the divine personification of female genitalia.
+In Sumerian religion, the goddess Ninimma is the divine personification of the vulva.
 Vaginal fluid is always described in Sumerian texts as tasting "sweet" and, in a Sumerian bridal hymn, a young maiden rejoices that her vulva has grown hair.
 Clay models of vulvas were discovered in the temple of Inanna at Ashur.

-Some major Hindu traditions such as Shaktism, a goddess-centred tradition, revere the vulva and vagina under the name yoni.
+Some major Hindu traditions such as Shaktism, a goddess-centered tradition, revere the vulva and vagina under the name yoni.
 The goddess as Devi is worshipped as the supreme deity.
 The yoni is a representation of the female deity and is found in many temples as a focus for prayer and offerings.
 It is also represented symbolically as a mudra in spiritual practices, including yoga.

 Sheela na gigs are figurative carvings of naked women displaying an exaggerated vulva.
 They are found in ancient and medieval European contexts.
 They are displayed on many churches, but their origin and significance is debatable.
 A main line of thinking is that they were used to ward off evil spirits.
 Another view is that the sheela na gig was a divine assistant in childbirth.
 Starr Goode explores the image and possible meanings of the Sheela na gig and Baubo images in particular, but writes also about the recurring image worldwide.
-Through hundreds of photographs, she demonstrates that the image of a female displaying her vulva is not specific to European religious art or architecture, but that similar images are found in the visual arts and in mythical narratives of goddesses and heroines parting their thighs to reveal what she calls, "sacred powers."
-Her theory is that "the image is so rooted in our psyches that it seems as if the icon is the original cosmological center of the human imagination."
+Through hundreds of photographs, she demonstrates that the image of a female displaying her vulva is not specific to European religious art or architecture, but that similar images are found in the visual arts and in mythical narratives of goddesses and heroines parting their thighs to reveal what she calls, "sacred powers".
+Her theory is that "the image is so rooted in our psyches that it seems as if the icon is the original cosmological center of the human imagination".